Medically reviewed on 9-October-2024

 When does it occur?

-As mentioned above, roughly two or three children in every hundred are born with some kind of discrepancy with their eyes.
+Roughly two or three children in every hundred are born with some refractive error or eye misalignment.
 If left untreated, this can develop into amblyopia over time.

-These refractive errors or misalignments can be treated effectively using glasses or patches designed to stimulate the weaker eye.
-However, by the age of seven some of the pathways that link the eye to the brain are fully developed.
-If the balance is not redressed by this age it may be too late and the lazy eye will persist into adulthood.
+These refractive errors or misalignments can be treated effectively in children using glasses or patches designed to stimulate the weaker eye.
+However, by the age of seven, some of the pathways that link the eye to the brain are fully developed.
+If the balance is not redressed by this age, it may be too late, and the lazy eye will persist into adulthood.
+It is important to have a lazy eye detected when it occurs in childhood.

 Once these pathways have been established, it is generally not possible to correct a lazy eye through any means (which includes laser eye surgery).
 That is because the problematic vision is caused at a neurological level.
 No amount of treatment to the eye will affect the way your neural pathways use your eyes.